-- Landscaped areas within the Meadow may be irrigated if required.
-Minimize the amount of irrigation required by implementing the following techniques: - Use drought-tolerant plants - Group plants according to their irrigation needs - Use drip and other efficient irrigation systems to minimize runoff - Use "smart" programable automatic controllers that monitor rainfall
+Landscaped areas within the Meadow may be irrigated if required.
+Minimize the amount of irrigation required by implementing the following techniques:

+- Use drought-tolerant plants - Group plants according to their irrigation needs - Use drip and other efficient irrigation systems to minimize runoff - Use "smart" programable automatic controllers that monitor rainfall

+THIS PRISTINE PLACE IS PROTECTED THROUGH DILIGENT LAND PLANNING, WILDLIFE MANAGEMENT, AND CONSERVATION PARTNERSHIPS

+DESIGN REVIEW & APPROVAL PROCESS

+$6.1 \mid PURPOSE$

-6.1 | PURPOSE The ARC will be the committee responsible for making all decisions regarding the approval of plans.
-However, all submittals, communications, and required fees will be These Guidelines, including the Design Review and Approval directed to the Round Mountain Community Foundation Process, have been created to protect wildlife habitat, ("Foundation").
-The ARC will be responsible for adminenhance the appearance and vision of Round Mountain, to istering the approval process, addressing all questions protect property values, and to increase the enjoyment of and concerns regarding the approval process, retaining all living in the community.
-The process exists to allow for the records on behalf of the Foundation, and updating Owner(s) examination, approval, or disapproval of any and all proposed or Owner representatives on plan status.
-The Foundation modifications or improvements to a Ranch Tract. reserves the right to establish times for Owner(s) or Owner representatives to meet directly with the ARC to discuss The ARC will continually evaluate the building styles, mateparticular items concerning any plans; however, the Founrials, and techniques at Round Mountain to determine which dation requests that Owner(s) or Owners representatives styles have fulfilled design objectives.
-The fact that a feature not directly contact any member of the ARC. or any Plan was previously approved will not be construed
+These Guidelines, including the Design Review and Approval Process, have been created to protect wildlife habitat, enhance the appearance and vision of Round Mountain, to protect property values, and to increase the enjoyment of living in the community.
+The process exists to allow for the examination, approval, or disapproval of any and all proposed modifications or Improvements to a Ranch Tract.

+The ARC will continually evaluate the building styles, materials, and techniques at Round Mountain to determine which styles have fulfilled design objectives.
+The fact that a feature or any Plan was previously approved will not be construed as a precedent for future approval if the ARC subsequently determines that the feature or Plan does not enhance the community's overall appearance.

-The ARC has the authority and sole discretion to make final, conclusive, and binding determinations on matters of 6.2 GOVERNING AUTHORITIES aesthetic judgment.
-Please reference the Declaration for a more detailed description of the ARC's responsibilities and
+The ARC has the authority and sole discretion to make final, conclusive, and binding determinations on matters of aesthetic judgment.
+Please reference the Declaration for a more detailed description of the ARC's responsibilities and authoritative duties.

-Certain acts may require the approval of Blanco County, authoritative duties. regulatory agencies, or other entities having jurisdiction over architecture, construction, health, safety, or other matters.
-Review and approval under the Guidelines is not a substitute The ARC may authorize variances from the Guidelines and any procedures when circumstances justify an exemption.
-No for such other required approvals.
-Additionally, all Improvevariance will (a) be effective unless in writing or (b) prevent ments should be approved by the ARC, and all ARC comments the ARC from denying similar variance requests in other must be incorporated into submittal documents prior to making submittals to any governmental authority. circumstances.
+The ARC may authorize variances from the Guidelines and any procedures when circumstances justify an exemption.
+No variance will (a) be effective unless in writing or (b) prevent the ARC from denying similar variance requests in other circumstances.